 For video, the Scene7 content browser of WCM supports:

-Searching for Scene7 assets is similar to searching AEM assets except that when you search you are actually seeing a remote view of the assets in the Scene7 system, rather than importing them directly into AEM.
+Searching for Scene7 assets is similar to searching Experience Manager assets except that when you search you are actually seeing a remote view of the assets in the Scene7 system, rather than importing them directly into Experience Manager.

 You can use either the classic UI or the touch-optimized UI to both view and search for assets.
 Depending on the interface, how you search is slightly different.